HTML Entities Encoder/Decoder

 When should I encode HTML?

 Always encode user-generated content before displaying it in HTML.
-This prevents XSS attacks and ensures text displays correctly without breaking page structure.
+This prevents XSS attacks and ensures text displays correctly.

 What is XSS and how does encoding prevent it?